dfinke/copilot-chatmodes/README.md

 ### Get-ChatmodeTool

 Analyzes and searches tools across chat modes with multiple operation modes.

 **Alias:** `gcmt` (shorthand for Get-ChatmodeTool)

-#### New: Multiple Values for Name Parameter
+#### Enhanced: Multiple Patterns for Name and Mode
-You can now pass multiple tool names or patterns to the `-Name` parameter (as separate arguments, not as an array).
-This allows you to search for multiple tools in a single command.
+You can now pass multiple tool names or patterns to the `-Name` parameter, and multiple chat mode patterns to the `-Mode` parameter.
+Both parameters accept:
+- Multiple arguments (space-separated)
+- Comma-separated values (e.g. `editFiles,run*`)
+- Wildcards (`*` and `?`)

+This allows you to search for several tools or chat modes in a single call, with flexible pattern matching.

 ```powershell
 # Use the full function name